14.6.1MegaScale Patient ID Partition Selection Modes

 • Any Patient.identifier.system values that will be used for conditional operations on Patient resources should be declared using Configuring Pre-Assigned Patient Identifier Systems.

-• Server ID Mode does not need a specific setting in order to work.
+• Server ID Mode does not need a specific setting to work.
 However, since MegaScale encodes the partition IDs in the server-assigned resource IDs, if this setting is set to SEQUENTIAL_NUMERIC it will be possible to perform efficient FHIR Read operations on resources with these server-assigned IDs without needing to scan multiple shards.
+For example, an Observation with ID Observation/362412010 denotes that the resource is stored in partition 12010, and the server will automatically select that partition if this resource is read using a FHIR Read operation.

 14.6.4Patient Resource ID-Identifier Mapping